0xcadams/proof-of-residency/WHITEPAPER.md

 ## Future Goals

+### Metadata Hardening

+The current metadata is returned by an API, which presents issues for longevity and trust in the protocol.
+We would like to move towards storing the metadata in IPFS as each token is minted.

 ### Decentralization

 Once the protocol grows to a point that it is necessary to begin decentralization, a few goals will begin being worked on:

-1. A DAO will be formed with all participants having a single vote based on their `PORP` ERC721 token.
+1. A DAO will be formed with all participants having a single vote based on their ERC721 `PORP` token.

 2. The dApp/backend can be hosted by numerous parties, since the code is open-source.
 These new committer EOA accounts would be voted on by the DAO, and could be removed by the DAO if they behave poorly.
 This would also include the original EOA account of the maintainers.
 There is a financial incentive for the committer to continue to provide honest commitments.

-3. The new ERC721 tokens which are minted would be monitored by the community.
+3. The newly minted ERC721 tokens and their corresponding address IDs would be monitored by the community.
 Once numerous parties have committer credentials, there would need to be checks in place to ensure they are behaving honestly.
 A solution to this would be community votes on removing a committer account and burning all of the tokens it issued.